 Instructions for Completing Telephone Verification/Document Inspection Form

-If no other forms of documentation are available, WIOA eligibility criteria may be verified by telephone contacts with governmental or social service agencies, or by document inspection.
+If no other forms of documentation are available, WIOA eligibility criteria may be verified by telephone contacts with governmental or social service agencies or by document inspection.
 The information obtained must be documented by recording it on a standardized form such as the sample included with this desk reference.
 Information recorded must be adequate to enable a monitor or auditor to trace the information back to the agency providing the information or the document used.
 Telephone verification must include the name of the agency representative providing the verification information.

 In some cases, the information provided by an agency through telephone contact may be sufficient to satisfy multiple WIOA eligibility criteria.

-Entities that may assist in verifying information by telephone are:
+Entities that may assist in verifying information by telephone are as follows: